lexandro/codeeval/README.md

 CodeEval
 ========

+!!!
+I strongly recommend to do your own solutions first, then you can compare with mine (all feedback are welcome) !!!

-My solutions for CodeEval challenges.
-Currently only in Java, but later I'll try with Python too :)
+My solutions for CodeEval challenges strictly in Java.
+I'm trying to minimize the memory and CPU usage, but

+sacrificing the readability if necessary.